UCLALibrary/library-website-nuxt/COMPONENTS.md

 Child-headers are:

 -   HeaderChildBreadcrumbs (can have social share links)
+    -   Where does the breadcrumb data come from?
 -   HeaderChildSearch (can have breadcrumb too)
 -   HeaderChildMenu (can have a button too)
 -   HeaderChildDates

+# Event Series Detail Page

+This uses the BannerFeatured component

+-   Flexible Page Blocks
+    -   [ ] Rich text
+    -   [ ] Rich text with media
+    -   [ ] Media Gallery // Selected Trailers
+    -   [ ] Divider
+    -   [ ] Pull quote
+    -   [ ] Image - Content Width, // Individual event in this series with clipped box on the left which has the event date.
+    -   etc

+    Questions
+    1. which of the flexible page blocks will give the data for More upcoming events and events in this series, or are these flexible page blocks?

+-   [ ] More upcoming events Section

+-   [ ] Events in this series Section

+-  [ ] ViewMore
+    - plus icon svg
+    - ?

+# Event Detail Page

+-   [ ] Hero Banner
+    -   Title
+    -   Date
+    -   Start Time
+    -   Event type

+    -   Short Description
+    optional fields
+    -   Hero Image,
+    -   End Time,
+    -   Address,
+    -   Button/URL,
+    -   Associated Location(s),

+-   [ ]  Similar Events

+-   [ ] Associated Event Series, Associated Workshop,

+-   Flexible Page Blocks
+    -   Rich Text
+    -   Rich Text with Media
+    -   etc